aiven/devportal/docs/products/opensearch/howto/audit-logs.rst

 .. important::

-   OpenSearch Security management for Aiven for OpenSearch is a limited availability (private beta) feature.
+   OpenSearch Security management for Aiven for OpenSearch is a :doc:`limited availability feature </docs/platform/concepts/beta_services>`.
 If you're interested in trying out this feature, contact the sales team at `sales@Aiven.io <mailto:sales@Aiven.io>`_.